Berkeley-MDes/tdf-fa24-jossmoss17/README.md

 # Welcome to Joseline's `README` 👩🏻‍💻

+## Week 5: Progress Report 4 - 10/03/24
+Hi there.
+This week has been very challenging for me in TDF.
+I've been preoccupied with personal things and work related things and did not have the opportunity to take time on TDF as I wanted to.

+I am meeting with a TA to get help; rather than lag behind.
+Additionally, I've been trying to show up to the Mdes Studio where my other peers are working on our assignments.
+So I can work with them-- rather than trying to figure it out on my own in my apartment late at night.
+I've been trying to be more productive-- but I don't have the time to pay attention to TDF.

 ## Week 4: Progress Report 4 - 09/26/24

 Hi!
 It is the last week of September which is exciting.
 This week was much slower compared to the frenzy of TDF Project 1.
 Now we're moving into understanding the digital ecosystem.